 Credit risk refers to the risk of loss arising when a borrower, counterparty or issuer does not meet its financial obligations.
-The Company is exposed to two distinct types of credit risk in its businesses.
-The Company incurs "single-name" credit risk exposure through its lending activities.
+The Company incurs credit risk exposure to institutions and sophisticated investors.
+This risk may arise from a variety of business activities, including, but not limited to, entering into derivative contracts under which counterparties have obligations to make payments to the Company; extending credit to clients; providing funding that is secured by physical or financial collateral whose value may at times be insufficient to cover the loan repayment amount; and posting margin and/or collateral to counterparties.
 This type of risk requires credit analysis of specific counterparties, both initially and on an ongoing basis.
-The Company also incurs "individual consumer" credit risk through margin and non-purpose loans to individual investors, which are collateralized by securities.
+The Company also incurs credit risk through margin and non-purpose loans to individual investors, which are collateralized by securities.

-The Company has structured its credit risk management framework to reflect that each of its businesses generates unique credit risks, and the Credit Risk Management Department ("Credit Risk Management") establishes firm-wide practices to evaluate, monitor and control credit risk exposure both within and across business segments.
-For example, a Credit Limits Framework is one of the primary tools used to evaluate and manage credit risk levels across the Company.
-The Credit Limits Framework is calibrated within the Company's risk tolerance and includes single-name limits and portfolio concentration limits by country, industry and product type.
-Credit Risk Management is responsible for ensuring transparency of material credit risks, ensuring compliance with established limits, approving material extensions of credit, and escalating risk concentrations to appropriate senior management.
-MSSB's credit risk exposure is managed through various credit risk committees, whose membership includes Credit Risk Management.
-In conjunction with Credit Risk Management, the Risk Management Department is responsible for monitoring, measuring and analyzing credit risk exposures, including margin loans and credit sensitive, higher risk transactions.
+The Company has structured its credit risk management framework to reflect that each of its businesses generates unique credit risks, and establishes practices to evaluate, monitor and control credit risk exposure both within and across business segments.
+The Company is responsible for ensuring transparency of material credit risks, ensuring compliance with established limits, approving material extensions of credit, and escalating risk concentrations to appropriate senior management.
+The Company's credit risk exposure is managed by credit professionals and risk committees that monitor risk exposures, including margin loans and credit sensitive, higher risk transactions.
+See Note 4 for a discussion of Concentration Risk.

-The Company, through agreements with Citi relating to the formation of MSSB, retains certain credit risk for margin and non-purpose loans that are held at CGMI in its capacity as clearing broker for certain MSSB clients.
-The related loans are generally subject to the same oversight margin and non-purpose loans held by the Company.
+The Company, through agreements with Citi relating to the formation of MSSB, retains certain credit risk for margin and non-purpose loans that are held at Citigroup Global Markets Inc. ("CGMI") in its capacity as clearing broker for certain MSSB clients.
+The related loans are generally subject to the same oversight as margin and non-purpose loans held by the Company.